 Thousands of Mexican settlers moved to the area to work the mines, but during the Mexican-American War the rancho’s owners dismantled the operation to prevent the Americans from cashing in.
 The oak tree still stands, though – and is now known as the Oak of the Golden Dream – California Historic Landmark number 168.

-Very good.
 The Nature Center has free paper maps that are useful, especially in the areas close to the trailhead where several trails all converge.
 It took us a few minutes to find the Manzanita Mountain Trail after the water tower and it's easy to miss the spur trail for the mountain itself.
-Similarly, the Los Pinetos Trail has a few old ghosts of 4WD roads and old trails, but for the most part the main trail is easy to stay on.

 Group camping is allowed at the park.
 At this time, reservations must be made via phone.
 Call 661-259-7721.